 There is no guaranteed timeline for how long it’ll take to close on your home after receiving conditional approval.
 The conditional approval process usually takes anywhere from 1 – 2 weeks, and the closing day comes shortly after that.

 The best way to ensure a fast closing process is to resolve any issues that come up with underwriting quickly.
 The faster you can resolve these issues, the sooner you’ll be able to close on your home.

 When you receive conditional approval on a mortgage, it sets you apart as a buyer.
 Conditional approval shows that you’ve been through the underwriting process and are ready to move forward with buying a home.
 Once a mortgage moves to final approval, you’ll be prepared to close on your home.

 If you’re looking to buy a home, one of the best ways to improve your positioning is by receiving a Verified Approval Letter.
-If you want to learn more about this process, a Home Loan Expert at Quicken Loans® can walk you through the process.
+If you want to learn more about this process, a Home Loan Expert at Rocket Mortgage® can walk you through the process.